DETAILED ACTION

 Claim Rejections - 35 USC § 103

-For Claim 2, Kurakami-Hurren-Kakemizu does not explicitly teach, but Hughes teaches the analysis device according to claim 1, wherein in a case where the information regarding the outer header with which the information for identifying the user of the VPN is associated and the information regarding the outer header included in the xFlow packet received by the reception unit do not match, the collation unit stores the information regarding the outer header included in the xFlow packet and the information indicating that the user of the VPN is unknown in association with each other in a storage unit (Hughes discloses storing packet data per flow and determining if incoming packet data matches stored flow data, if not matched, handling accordingly; ¶ 0008 “… The invention addresses the above problems by providing data matching by using flow based packet data storage.
+For Claim 6, Kurakami-Hurren-Kakemizu does not explicitly teach, but Hughes teaches the analysis method according to claim 4, wherein in a case where storing the information regarding the outer header with which the information for identifying the user of the VPN is associated and the information regarding the outer header included in the xFlow packet received do not match, the information regarding the outer header included in the xFlow packet and the information indicating that the user of the VPN is unknown in association with each other (Hughes teaches storing packet data per flow and determining if incoming packet data matches stored flow data, if not matched, handling accordingly; ¶ 0008 “… The invention addresses the above problems by providing data matching by using flow based packet data storage.
 A system for processing packets includes a communications interface and a processor.
 The communications interface receives a packet between a source and a destination.
 The processor identifies a flow between the source and the destination based on the packet.
 The processor determines whether some of packet data of the packet matches to storage data in storage using hashes.
 If the packet data does not match the storage data, the processor then stores the packet data in a block of memory in the storage based on the flow. …”).

 Hughes and Kurakami-Hurren-Kakemizu are analogous art because they are both related to processing flow data over communications networks.